-AWS technology offers services for data analytics on all fronts like Hadoop, orchestration and real-time streaming and data warehousing.
-EMR (Elastic MapReduce) is the analytics facilitator which is used by the Businesses, data analysts, researchers and developers to process data chunks.
+AWS Analytics Services offers data analytics solutions on all fronts like Hadoop, orchestration and real-time streaming, and data warehousing.
+EMR (Elastic MapReduce) is the analytics facilitator which is used by Businesses, data analysts, researchers, and developers to process data chunks.
 Pricing is done on an hourly basis.
 Redshift also provides some analytics capabilities.

 To automate workflow between different services Amazon SQS (Simple Queue Service) is used.
 A dedicated queue is present which is used in storing messages.
 The service is free upto 1 million messages per month and after that $0.50 is charged for every million messages.